Why is My Chainsaw Smoking? Top Reasons + Fixes

 #1: Too Much Oil or Incorrect Oil-to-Fuel Ratio

 If your chainsaw smokes, this could also mean that you have added much oil into the fuel mix to the engine.
-To avoid this, we advise you to add the right proportion of oil to your gasoline mixture according to the user manual [1].
+To avoid this, I suggest you check the right proportion of oil to your gasoline mixture according to the user manual [1].

 If you add too much oil or the wrong ratio of oil to fuel, you will need to empty the fuel tank of the oil and fuel mixture.
 Therefore, add new fuel and oil in the right proportion or ratio.